I am a doctoral candidate in Gender Studies. I hold a Master of Science in Gender Studies (2010) from Lund University.

-I have been working on issues of gender, belonging and Indigenous peoples since 2007 through an internship at a Chilean Women's Organisation, Anamuri, working for the rights of Indigenous women and women farm labourers.
+In addition to my academic studies, I have experience evolving from social movements in South Asia and Latin America.
+In 2007, I did an internship at a Chilean women's organisation, Anamuri, working for the rights of Indigenous women and women farm labourers.

 My ongoing doctoral research focusses on Sami contributions to feminist thinking.
 Starting from conversations with Sami feminists, with the aim of learning and sharing feminist analyses and experiences, I explore issues of decolonisation, self-determination, and the intersection of gender and Indigeneity.

 I am currently a guest researcher at Vaartoe – Centre for Sami research, Umeå University.

 I have taught on different courses at the undergraduate and graduate level at the Department of Gender Studies, mainly with a focus on migration, globalization, and antiracist and postcolonial feminisms.

 Displaying of publications.
 Sorted by year, then title.

 Ina Knobblock is a doctoral candidate in Gender Studies.
 She holds a Master of Science in Gender Studies from Lund University.

 Decolonising Feminism: Sami Feminist Conversations (PhD)